gatling/gatling/src/sphinx/session/session_api.rst

 Fetching Data
 -------------

-Once you have injected data into your virtual users, you'll naturally want retrieve and use it.
+Once you have injected data into your virtual users, you'll naturally want to retrieve and use it.

 There's 2 ways of doing that: